barry-jones/live-documenter/README.md

 The latest code has been worked on in Visual Studio 2017 and several of the projects have been transferred to netstandard libraries and use the latest csproj file format.

 __Please let me know if there are any issues building from source so I can resolve them.__

+## Helping the project
+All help is appreciated.
+There is an [associated documentation](https://github.com/barry-jones/livedocumenter-site) site that can always be improved.

+If you would like to get involved in the project, please take a look at the current issues.
+Make a note of your interest, get the latest version and create a pull request when you are ready to merge the changes.

+Also simply providing feedback via GitHub issues helps to make sure the project is being made more stable and is being constantly enhanced.

 [1]: https://livedocumenter.barryjones.me.uk/docs/api/index.html